 Each month health insurance payers submit millions of medical, professional, pharmacy, and dental claims for inclusion in the Colorado All Payer Claims Database (CO APCD).
-Ensuring that the data in the CO APCD is the most credible and highest quality begins before the files are sent.
-CIVHC and data manager, Human Services Research Institute (HSRI) and NORC at the University of Chicago, work with submitters prior to submission to make sure they understand the requirements and ensure the process is as smooth as possible.
+Work to ensure that this data coming into the CO APCD is the most credible and highest quality begins before the files are sent.
+CIVHC and data manager, Human Services Research Institute (HSRI) and NORC at the University of Chicago, work with payers prior to submission to make sure they understand the requirements and ensure the process is as smooth as possible.

 Payers create their submission files based on the most current Data Submission Guide (DSG) provided by CIVHC.
 The DSG outlines field by field what information the claims files should contain and in what format.
 In order for claims to pass validation and move into more extensive quality checks, all submitters must follow the instructions in the current DSG.
 Seemingly minor errors, like incorrect file names, can cause claims to fail validation.

 Files are securely submitted through HSRI’s submission portal and into NORC’s secure Data Enclave where they are run through an automated validation process.
 Currently, there is a library of over 300 validation tests that are performed on new submissions to the CO APCD and all submissions must pass before they can progress into further quality checks.